ThinkInvis/RoR2-Admiral/ModMeta/README.md

 #### Beacon: Shocking

 Lasts 8 seconds.
 Recharges in 30 seconds.

+Now fires once every 1.5 seconds (up from Lots Slower) to compensate for the lower uptime.

 Benefits from the same changes that Power Tazer does, due to sharing the Shocked status.